 The smoky smell is heavenly while it’s cooking too.

-And the gravy with a little bit of smoky flavor from the juices is out of this world.
+And the gravy with a little bit of smoky flavor from the juices that drip off of the turkey is out of this world.

-Garlic Wasabi and Sage Green Beans – green beans with a twist.
+Garlic Wasabi and Sage Green Beans – green beans with a garlic and wasabi twist.

 Oatmeal Cranberry Cookies – a holiday spin on oatmeal cookies using dried cranberries.